kaelzhang/node-comment-json/README.md

 // - comma(`,`)
 // - the value of property `prop` if it is the last property Symbol.for(`after:${prop}`)

+// Always at the inner end of an object or an array,
+// only used for stringification
+Symbol.for('after')

 // Comments after everything
 Symbol.for('after-all')